snap-stanford/snap-python/doc/source/reference/basic.rst

            TStr(str)

-   Returns a new TStr initialized with the value specified by optional parameter str.
+   Returns a new TStr initialized with the value specified by optional parameter *str*.
 If no value is given, the TStr object is initialized with the empty string.
    In Snap.py, TStr is automatically converted to Python type :class:`str`.

    Below is a list of functions supported by the TStr class: